Time Out says

 But it’s Milla’s story and the captivating Scanlen mainlines her with herky-jerky energy (aided by Murphy and editor Stephen Evans’s arrhythmic cuts) and otherness as she rapturously loses herself in music, dancing and the swells of first love.
 Full of the joys of discovery and the pain of mortality, she’s at once real and ethereal.
 You can almost imagine her as one of the girls in Picnic at Hanging Rock, disappearing into the ether in a wash of shimmering dance moves.

-Babyteeth is available on streaming platforms in US and Australia now.
-It will be released in the UK later this year.
+Babyteeth is out in UK cinemas on Aug 14.
+It’s available on streaming platforms in US and Australia now.

 Cast and crew